Block Marketplace and custom app access

 その他の考慮事項

-Before applying a Marketplace and custom app access rule, consider informing the admins and users of any sites, Confluence spaces, and Jira projects where you intend to apply the rule.
+Before configuring the Marketplace or custom app access control, consider informing the admins and users of any sites and spaces that will be impacted.

-When preparing to use a Marketplace and custom app access rule, you should consider the following points:
+When preparing to use a Marketplace and custom app access control, you should consider the following points:

-• If you block Marketplace and custom app access, it will not affect the data that it had stored before the rule was applied.
-This means that the Marketplace or custom app may still have data stored externally after blocking and it may display outdated data in sites, Confluence spaces, or Jira projects where it is not blocked.
+• If you block Marketplace and custom app access, it will not affect the data that it had stored before the block was applied.
+This means that the Marketplace or custom app may still have data stored externally after blocking and it may display outdated data in sites or spaces where it is not blocked.
 The retention of Marketplace or custom app data is subject to its retention policy.
 We recommend you check the privacy policy available from the Marketplace app’s listing page or reach out to the partner if you have questions about the Marketplace or custom app's data retention policy.

 • Marketplace or custom apps can still be installed on a site where Marketplace or custom apps are blocked, but they cannot access certain data.
 When blocking Marketplace or custom app access, the Marketplace or custom app will remain installed.

 • Marketplace or custom app developers can add features at a Confluence site level, such as on your home page feed and settings page, or at a site level, such as permission schemes and other shared configuration.
-If you block a Marketplace or custom app in a site’s Confluence spaces or Jira projects, its site features will still be visible.
-If a site feature includes information about a Confluence space or Jira project where Marketplace or custom apps are blocked, it may appear as if the Marketplace or custom app can still access that space or project, but it actually cannot access certain data and may display incorrect information.
+If you block a Marketplace or custom app in a site’s Confluence or Jira spaces, its site features will still be visible.
+If a site feature includes information about a space where Marketplace or custom apps are blocked, it may appear as if the Marketplace or custom app can still access that space, but it actually cannot access certain data and may display incorrect information.

 • For example, if a Marketplace or custom app saves information about issues in its own storage, it is possible for the Marketplace or custom app to display outdated information from its storage without current access to the actual issue data, depending on its data retention policy.

-• An admin can still update a Marketplace or custom app that’s blocked, but they won’t be notified that it’s blocked in a particular Confluence space or Jira project.
-When managing Marketplace or custom apps for a site, an admin will see a BLOCKED lozenge displayed next to each app that is blocked in one or more projects by a Marketplace or custom app access rule.
-Review the data security policy settings to identify the specific spaces or projects affected.
+• An admin can still update a Marketplace or custom app that’s blocked, but they won’t be notified that it’s blocked in a particular space.
+When managing Marketplace or custom apps for a site, an admin will see a BLOCKED lozenge displayed next to each app that is blocked in one or more spaces by the Marketplace or custom app access control.
+Review the data security policy settings to identify the specific spaces affected.

 What about permissions to access data that the Marketplace or custom app requests as it’s being installed?